stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 The method is quite straightforward:

 1. [Install npm](https://www.npmjs.com/get-npm) by clicking the link and following the instructions for your operating system
-1. Install TypeScript by running `npm install -g typescript` in the command line
+1. Install TypeScript by running <code>npm install -g typescript</code> in the command line
-1. With your code in a file named `myCode.ts`, navigate to that folder and run `tsc myCode.ts`
+1. With your code in a file named <code>myCode.ts</code>, navigate to that folder and run <code>tsc myCode.ts</code>

-The compiled JavaScript will be written to a file called `myCode.js`, ready to be used in your test bench.
+The compiled JavaScript will be written to a file called <code>myCode.js</code>, ready to be used in your test bench.
-You'll need to repeat the last step any time you make changes to `myCode.ts`.
+You'll need to repeat the last step any time you make changes to <code>myCode.ts</code>.

 ## Using the Profiler

 Open up your HTML file and check that your code is running.
-If you haven't set up any outputs, it could be hard to tell - try adding `console.log("It's working!")` somewhere in your code.
+If you haven't set up any outputs, it could be hard to tell - try adding <code>console.log("It's working!")</code> somewhere in your code.
 After recompiling and refreshing the web page, you should see the message printed in the console.
-To access the console, open developer tools by right-clicking on the page and selecting `Inspect Element`.
+To access the console, open developer tools by right-clicking on the page and selecting <code>Inspect Element</code>.
-Then, switch to the `Console` tab.
+Then, switch to the <code>Console</code> tab.

 Now we know that's all working, it's time to start inspecting your code.
-There are two tabs that we're interested in: `Performance` and `Memory`.
+There are two tabs that we're interested in: <code>Performance</code> and <code>Memory</code>.
 The Performance tab shows you how long each function is taking, both on a per-call level, and in total.
 The Memory tab shows you where memory is being allocated and how much is being used while the program was running.

 ### Performance

-In the performance tab, press the circular `Record` button and start running your program.
+In the performance tab, press the circular <code>Record</code> button and start running your program.
 After a few seconds, press the button again to stop recording and wait for it to process.
 You should see something like this: